TOMOFAST/tomofast-x-q/README.md

 - ii.
 Open x64 Native Tools Command Prompt from Start Menu-> Visual Studio 2026 Directory

 - iii.
-Once the console is open, type (including quotes):
+Once the console is open, copy or type (including quotes):

 ```
  “C:\Program Files (x86)\Intel\oneAPI\setvars.bat”
 ```
 - iv.
-Then type:
+Then copy or type:

 ```
 set PATH=%PATH%;C:\Program Files (x86)\GnuWin32\bin
 ```
 v.
-Then change directory (linux command is cd) to unzipped Tomofast-x code directory, then type:
+Then change directory (linux command is cd so something like cd C:\Users\vogarko\Downloads\Tomofast-x-master) to unzipped Tomofast-x code directory, then type:
 ```
-Make
+make
 ```
 vi.
 If the code compiles without error, it will create a new tomofastx.exe file and then you can test the code with:
 ```